 11. Hollywood Rip Ride Rockit

 Hollywood Rip Ride RockIt is one of the most exciting rides at Universal.
-Each rider gets to pick a song from a selection of choices in several different music genres that only you can hear in your seat.
+Each rider gets to pick a song amongst a selection of choices in several different music genres that only you can hear in your seat.
 The extremely fast coaster travels 65mph and goes up over 17 stories.
 The scariest aspect of the ride is that you sit straight up to get to the top.
-Not only is Rip Ride RockIt the tallest coaster in Orlando, it also is the first roller coaster in the world to use a non-inverting loop.
+Not only is Rip Ride RockIt the tallest coaster in Orlando, it also is the first roller coaster in the world to use a non-inverting loop!

 12. Hogwarts Express (Universal Studios & Islands of Adventure)

 The Hogwarts Express is a convenient means of transportation between Universal parks.
 It’s nice because you no longer have to walk the far distance between the 2 parks.
 And thus, can save precious time.
 Harry Potter fans will appreciate the festive ride between parks, which includes appearances by movie characters and fun special effects.
 The views of the British countryside from the train’s digital windows are peaceful and realistic, making you believe you are really traveling to London.

 Grab a chocolate frog at Honeydukes and board at either of the 2 stations: Hogsmeade at Islands of Adventure or King’s Cross station at Universal Studios.
 Be sure to take advantage of the fantastic photo opportunities: take your picture by the Hogwarts Express, the Knight Bus, and Platform 9 3/4.
 Also be on the lookout for a clever mirror trick at King’s Cross which makes it appear as if you are disappearing through a wall to the platform!

 13. Revenge of the Mummy (Universal Studios)